fulldivegames/sm64coopdx-VR-Physics-based/README.md

 # SM64 Co-Op DX VR

-An experimental OpenXR VR fork of [SM64 Co-Op DX](https://github.com/coop-deluxe/sm64coopdx).
+An experimental vibe coded OpenXR VR fork of [SM64 Co-Op DX](https://github.com/coop-deluxe/sm64coopdx).

 The current playable milestone provides a polished **third-person VR mode designed for a standard gamepad**.
 It keeps Mario's original movement and gameplay while rendering the game in stereoscopic 6DoF VR.
 Both the default camera and SM64 Co-Op DX's free camera are supported.